jorisguerin/benthic-photoquadrat-study/README.md

 ## Contact

-For questions about the code or research, please contact: joris.guerin@ird.fr
+For questions about the code or research, please contact: anonymous